Montgomery County Council members discuss state of COVID-19 - NewsBreak

 “We need to ensure a robust network of transportation, so we eliminate some of those barriers that prevent people from accessing the vaccination,” said Albornoz.

-Montgomery County is also focusing on administering booster shots to the senior population, which accounts for the highest percentage for hospitalizations.
+Montgomery County is also focusing on administering booster shots to the senior population, which accounts for the highest percentage of hospitalizations.

 “Our 70-79-year-olds… have a 25 per 100,000 rate of being hospitalized,” said Human Services Public Health Emergency Preparedness Manager, Sean O’Donnell.
 “The current rate is triple what our younger rates are, but they have a much lower COVID case rate per 100,000.”